 Guilty plea entered in Penn Foster $2M embezzlement case

 Nov.
-1—SCRANTON — Catherine Latoski knew it was theft.
+2—SCRANTON — Catherine Latoski knew it was theft.
 She did it anyway.

 Penn Foster's former director of accounting services pleaded guilty Tuesday in federal court to a felony and admitted she charged about $2 million in personal expenses to a company credit card program she oversaw.